KHU-MASLAB/cNN-DP/README.md

 ## What is this for?
 > cNN-DP: Composite neural network with differential propagation

-We propose a novel composite neural network for effective learning of highly impulsive/oscillatory time series data.
-We assume our target as **high-order derivatives** and utilize **additional low-order derivatives**, which were *wasted* or *inactively treated* before.
+We propose a novel composite neural network for effective learning of highly impulsive/oscillatory/chaotic dynamic systems.
+We assume our target as **high-order derivatives** and utilize **additional low-order derivatives**, which were *wasted* or *inactively considered* before.
 It is effective, specifically for:
 * Modeling oscillatory solutions (derivatives) of differential equations
 * Learning noisy and impulsive time series measurements